How to create a pre-order form for your website

 Getsitecontrol allows you to easily change the color theme and image.
 To do the former, just hit the Theme button at the top and adjust the settings.

-You can also switch the font to make it match your website’s design better, or apply one of the pre-made themes to save yourself some time.
+You can also switch the font to better match it with your website’s design or apply one of the pre-made themes from the menu.

 To change the image, click on it and proceed to choose a new one by hitting the Change image button.
 You’ll be able to search for alternative images using the built-in gallery or import your product photos.